June 18, 2026

 Amazon Prime Day: Is It a Deal?

-The big summer sale gets lots of attention, but before you buy make sure your pick is truly a bargain.
+The big summer sale gets lots of attention.
+But before you buy, here's how to make sure your pick is truly a bargain.

 Written by Valeria Dulava